 It is a steep climb to get to the bottom.
 You should wear good hiking boots and be prepared.
 It takes work to get to the bottom.

-Gear List at a Glance: Circular polarizing filter, neutral density filters, tripod, shutter release, wide-angle, and zoom lens.
-CPL filters will help you to create dynamic images.
-They will make your white puffy clouds whiter, take the silver glare off the waters, and replace it with a beautiful reflection.
-You have moving waters at the location, so you will want to have your neutral density filters with you to get the long exposure and milky water effect.
-It is an excellent spot for a ten-stop ND filter.
-Please look at our ND filter page for more details if you need additional information.
+Circular polarizing filter, neutral density filters, tripod, shutter release, wide-angle, and zoom lens.
+Since there are moving waters at the site, bring your neutral density filters to achieve the long exposure and silky water effects during the day.
+It’s a perfect location for a ten-stop ND filter.
+Please refer to our ND filter page for more details if you require additional information.

 Think Tank Camera Bags